 Between 2001 and 2004 Karl-Johan Persson was CEO of European Network.
-Karl-Johan holds a BA in Business Administration from the European Business School in London.
+Karl-Johan Persson holds a BA in Business Administration from the European Business School in London.

-His current external board assignments are the Swedish Chamber of Commerce in the UK and the GoodCause foundation.
+Karl-Johan Persson currently has external board assignments for, among others, the Swedish Chamber of Commerce in the UK, Ramsbury Invest AB and the GoodCause foundation.
 Karl-Johan Persson is a shareholder in Ramsbury Invest AB, and also personally holds 12,136,289 class B shares in H&M.